Cloud Helps Canadian Customers During Covid-19 Pandemic

 The Canadian Digital Service (CDS), an in-house digital delivery unit in the Government of Canada, works to improve the delivery of government services to Canadians and during the COVID-19 pandemic, has needed to quickly scale its Notify system.
 That system allows government departments to send important notifications directly to Canadians.
 The system was operating at a level that was optimized to reach hundreds of thousands Canadians but now, with the help of the AWS Canada team, that system can send 10 million messages per day, with the potential for more.

-Canada’s OTN is one of the world’s largest virtual care networks, and provider of many different telehealth programs for patients in locations throughout Ontario.
-During the COVID-19 pandemic, demand for its video service has spiked by four thousand percent.
-OTN has been able to scale on AWS to meet the demand by rapidly adding Amazon EC2 instances.
+Canada’s Ontario Health (OTN) is one of the world’s largest virtual care networks, and provider of many different virtual care programs for patients in locations throughout Ontario.
+During the COVID-19 pandemic, Ontario Health (OTN) saw more than 1,900 concurrent virtual visits during peak hours, experienced five times the video volumes, completed 350,000 virtual visits between March 1 and April 22, and increased by ten times the daily average of Direct-to-Patient video visits.
+Ontario Health (OTN) has been able to scale on AWS to meet the demand by rapidly adding Amazon EC2 instances.

-As it becomes increasingly important to provide Canadians with up-to-the minute information on COVID-19, several governments are relying on the AWS Cloud to power its websites, including Canada.ca, Ontario.ca, and Quebec.ca.
+As it becomes increasingly important to provide Canadians with up-to-the minute information on COVID-19, several governments rely on the AWS Cloud to power its websites, including Canada.ca, Ontario.ca, and Quebec.ca.

 Humber College Institute of Technology & Advanced Learning (Humber), Canada's largest college, jumped into action quickly to get students online—and with access to the applications they need—during COVID-19.
 With the help of AWS Premier Partner Onica, a Rackspace Company, Humber is making it possible for students to access software that is typically only found on campus in computer labs available on any device from anywhere in the world.
 Within a few days, Onica and Humber were able to design, build, and test a production solution on AWS.
 Using Amazon AppStream, as many as 450 applications will be rolled out so that students may continue their studies remotely, with the most critical titles taking just days to set up.

 We are supporting Aetonix, which provides Remote Patient Monitoring and supports RPM devices (oxygen monitoring, ear temperature, blood pressure, weight, glucose level, steps count, and falls detection).
-Four weeks ago, when COVID-19 started to become prominent, Aetonix was approached by its clients (Hospitals, clinics) to help.
-The staff is now 100% focused on developing products for COVID-19, on-boarding clients or communicating the urgency.
-Aetonix has made this extremely simple to on-board patients and staff, and the first two months is free in an effort to flatten the curve.
+When COVID-19 started to become prominent, Aetonix was approached by its clients (Hospitals, clinics) to help.
+The staff focused on developing products for COVID-19, on-boarding clients or communicating the urgency.
+Aetonix made it extremely simple to on-board patients and staff, and the first two months of the service were free in an effort to flatten the curve.
 You can visit their COVID-19 Canada page for more information.
+Aetonix also relied on AWS to deploy a platform overseas that would allow close relatives to connect with loved ones in ICU units at a time when hospital visits were not authorized.
+Aetonix’s technology is now present in 175 hospitals in the United Kingdom.

-Montreal-based Dialogue is Canadian leader in virtual healthcare who were an early AWS adopter.
-With COVID-19, the volume of people in need of medical assistance is growing every day while healthcare phone lines are jammed or down.
+Montreal-based Dialogue is Canadian leader in virtual healthcare and an early AWS adopter.
+With COVID-19, the volume of people in need of medical assistance grew every day while healthcare phone lines were jammed or down.
 In order to help with the increased load, Dialogue quickly put together a simple information chatbot (Chloe) that they’re now extending with Q&A capabilities – all running in the AWS Cloud.

 Calgary-based ICE Health Systems built its electronic health records (EHR) service on AWS and has involved it to include a telehealth component.
 COVID-19 has spiked demand for the service globally, including in Canada but also in the U.S. and across the world in India.
 ICE runs all-in on AWS and has seen growing hours of secure video sessions in March on all devices and connections.